sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 This project consist in two main entities, the server and the client.
 Server and client must be run in different machines located in the same LAN.
 (Local Area Network).
 There are other additional classes that must be in the following machines.

-the files client_handler.py, and menu.py must be located in the same directory as the server.py file.
+The files client_handler.py, and menu.py must be located in the same directory as the server.py file.
 The file client_helper.py must be located in the same directory as the client.py file.

 Additionally, This program must be compatible with the following OS architectures: Linux, Windows and macOS